-Medical histories were scanned into the dental care records and were checked by the clinicians with the patients in the treatment room at each visit.
+Medical histories were checked by the clinicians with the patients in the treatment room, and the results were recorded in the dental care records at each visit.

 Patient referrals to other service providers contained specific information which allowed appropriate and timely referrals in line with practice protocols and current guidance.